 St Kitts is an island with so much to offer.
 As well as the usual delightful beaches one might expect from a Caribbean Island it’s an adventurous place with a whole range of activities for the discerning traveller.
 There’s a rich history and culture and those with an interest can visit the sites of sugar factories and rum distilleries.
 There are dormant volcanoes and hills giving incredible views over St Kitts and the neighbouring islands, and you have your pick of how to explore, be that vigorous hikes, ATV excursions or Jeep Safaris.

-Below is a suggested St Kitts guide for making the most of your time on this beautiful island; taking in the sights, partaking in adventure activities, learning about the history and of course as the locals say ‘limin’.
+If you’re planning what to do St Kitts then the following is a guide for making the most of your time on this beautiful island; taking in the sights, partaking in adventure activities, learning about the history and of course as the locals say ‘limin’.

 To get yourself accustomed to the area, start your trip with a downtown ‘safari’ tour on an open sided bus.
 Giving you a glimpse of the strip, Port Zante, downtown Basseterre and zooming past vast golf courses, it’s a great way to see some of what the island has to offer and paves the way for the rest of the week.